-The class will meet [virtually/in-person/hybrid] on [class times/cadence].
-Are you interested in signing up?

-- → [Scenario #1A YES]: Great!
+- The class will meet [virtually/in-person/hybrid] on [class times/cadence].
+Are you interested in signing up? → [Scenario #1A - YES]: Great!
 We are excited you will be joining our program.
-[Sign up participant while on the phone] - ⇒ [Secance #18 NO]: We understand you're bury and you might feel like you can't make this a priority, but this free juricular (jass will help you make small changes that will have a big impact on yours health.
-As your healthcare provider, we are concerned about your risk for developing dilabetes and hope to intraduce you to additional resources that would support you in taking charge of your health to avoid the hasses of pills and needles that most individuals with diabetes face.
-The class will meet [virtual/in-person/) hybrid] on [class times and cadence].
-They will also provide [lit technical support or them: most methwell. - [Scenario #1B1 If YES]: Great!
+[Sign up participant while on - this free [virtual/in-person/hybrid] class will help you make small changes that will have a big impact on you health.
+As your healthcare provider, we are concerned about your risk for developing diabetes and hope to introduce you to additional resources that would support you in taking charge of your health to avoid the hassle of pills and needles that most individuals with diabetes face.
+The class will meet (virtual/in-person/ hybrid] on [class times and cadence].
+They will also provide [list technical support or other incentives]. - [Scenario #1B1 If YES]: Great!
 We are excited you will be joining the Diabetes Prevention class.
-[Sign up participant while on the phone] - [Scenario #182 If NO continues]: Ok, thank you for your time.
-If you'd like more time to think about it, can I follow-up with you on [date] to check in?
+[Sign up participant while on the phone] - [Scenario #1B2 If NO continues]: Ok, thank you for your time.
+If you'd like more time to think about